Earned Leave (EL)

 Earned Leave (EL) refers to paid leave that employees are entitled to on completion of a year of continuous service.
 It is calculated at a specific rate for each month of service rendered by the employee.

-EL is an important provision for salaried individuals in India as it allows them paid time off from work to recharge and attend to personal commitments.
+EL is an important provision for salaried individuals in India as it allows them to take paid time off from work to recharge and attend to personal commitments.
 It is governed by specific rules and regulations based on the type of organization:

 • For private sector employees, EL policies are defined by the organization’s HR policies and leave management rules.